Department of Kinesiology and Health Education

 Our Sport Management master’s programs prepare students to work in nearly every facet of organized sports.
 With a focus on the business side of sports, graduate students learn the skills necessary to succeed in a successful professional organization.
-Students will be enrolled in courses that cover aspects of
+Students will be enrolled in courses that cover aspects of marketing, event planning, sport analytics, ethics, law, sport communication and strategic planning.

 We welcome students from all academic backgrounds with a passion for sport, recreation, and physical activity.